urban-wombat/flattables/README.md

     $ mkdir my_package
 	```

-	`my_package` (or whatever you decide to call it) will also be your namespace and package name.
+	`my_package` (or whatever you decide to call it) will be your namespace and package name.

 4. Create your `FlatTables` schema/data file